SamuelSwartzberg/flashcardifying_text_temp/inf.md

 sudo allows executing a single command with superuser priviledges.
 To use sudo you need to enter your own password, to use su you need the password of the relevant user, in this case the superuser password.
-Who can use sudo is managed in /etc/sudoers
+Who can use sudo is managed in /etc/sudoers visudo edits the sudoers file in a safe fashion with your configured VISUAL/EDITOR. getpass is the C function that makes sure that password input is hidden (nothing is displayed) on the comamnd line sudo usually caches the entered credentials for a short while.
+The su utility requests appropriate user credentials and switches to that user ID (the default user is the superuser).
+A shell is then executed. su = substitute (in the past super) user sudo = substitute (in the past super) user do

 ## projects